 Sticking to a consistent content schedule is one of the toughest things to do when you’re suddenly busy with clients and creating new products.
 But it’s vital to your sustainability as a business owner.
 Have you ever noticed that clients come in waves?
 Letting your marketing slip when you’re busy means you’ll likely find yourself with a bunch of contracts ending at the same time (and nobody on your waitlist, yikes!).

-I get it, it’s hard to be everywhere all the time (please don’t look at my Twitter profile).
+I get it, it’s hard to be everywhere all the time.
 But it’s a big fat myth that you need to be active all over the internet.
 You don’t have to be everywhere but you DO have to decide where you will be and be consistent with it.
 (Hint, consult your strategy from #2.)

 You can start building an audience through your blog and collecting emails for a newsletter, but if you want to be a BUSINESS… you need to be making money — otherwise you’re got one really time consuming, expensive hobby!
 Once you build a solid relationship with your audience, you need to make sure they know that if they crave more, they can have it with you (for a fee).